-Explanation of the regulatory symbols used for Leica Biosystems products.
+Explanation of the regulatory symbols used for PELORIS 3.

-Note: This glossary provides images of the symbols as presented in the relevant standards, however, some of the symbols may vary in color.
+This glossary provides images of the symbols as presented in the relevant standards, however, some of the symbols may vary in color.

 The following is a list of symbols used on the product labeling and their meaning.